-Day to day management of market risk is the responsibility of senior management, with monthly and quarterly reporting going to the board via the audit committee.
+Day to day management of market risk is the responsibility of senior management, with monthly and quarterly reporting going to the Board via the Audit and Risk Committee.

 (i) INTEREST RATE RISK

 Interest rate risk is the risk of variability of the fair value or future cash flows arising from financial instruments due to the changes in interest rates.